hvpham-yorku/BookHive/README.md

 Enhanced Search: Implement a robust search functionality for books and authors.
 User Activity Tracking: Allow users to borrow and return books, with history tracking.
 Recommendations: Add personalized book recommendations based on user preferences.
-In site Messaging features for Admin and regular Users.
+In-site Messaging features for Admin and regular Users.
 Enabling users to rate books and displaying Book of Month on the Home Page.
 Mobile App: Extend the functionality to mobile platforms.